needle-mirror/com.unity.burst/Documentation~/docs/CSharpLanguageSupport_BurstIntrinsics.md

 outputIndex += popcnt_u32((uint)m);
 ```

-In general the API mirrors the [C/C++ Intel instrinsics API](https://software.intel.com/sites/landingpage/IntrinsicsGuide/), with a few mostly
+The Intel intrinsics API mirrors the [C/C++ Intel instrinsics API](https://software.intel.com/sites/landingpage/IntrinsicsGuide/), with a few mostly
 mechanical differences:

 * All 128-bit vector types (`__m128`, `__m128i` and `__m128d`) have been collapsed into `v128`
 * All 256-bit vector types (`__m256`, `__m256i` and `__m256d`) have been collapsed into `v256`
 * All `_mm` prefixes on instructions and macros have been dropped, as C# has namespaces
 * All bitfield constants (for e.g. rounding mode selection) have been replaced with C# bitflag enum values

+The Arm Neon intrinsics API mirrors the [Arm C Language Extensions](https://developer.arm.com/architectures/instruction-sets/simd-isas/neon/intrinsics),
+with the following differences:

+* All vector types have been collapsed into `v64` and `v128`, becoming "typeless".
+It means that you must make sure that the vector type actually contains expected element type and count when calling an API.
+* The *x2, *x3, *x4 vector types are not supported.
+* poly* types are not supported.
+* reinterpret* functions are not supported (they are not needed because of the usage of `v64` and `v128` vector types).
+* Intrinsic usage is only supported on Armv8 (64-bit) hardware.

+The Arm Neon intrinsics are **experimental** and so guarded by the `UNITY_BURST_EXPERIMENTAL_NEON_INTRINSICS` preprocessor define.

 # `DllImport` and internal calls